jeffThompson/DesigningWithData/Week01_VisualEvidence/README.md

 When you're done, take a photo of your piece and upload it to Canvas.
 Write a comment that explains what you recorded and your methodology – about one paragraph.

-Please also read the chapter *Why Visualize: From Information to Wisdom* from the book *The Functional Art* by Alberto Cairo ([available through the Stevens library](https://stevens.on.worldcat.org/oclc/826866879)) and watch the [keynote presentation on *Dear Data*](https://vimeo.com/157474716) by Stefanie Posavec and Georgia Lupi.
+Please also watch the [keynote presentation on *Dear Data*](https://vimeo.com/157474716) by Stefanie Posavec and Georgia Lupi.

 *Above: visualizations of data about a week of laughter from Georgia Lupi and Stefanie Posavec's "Dear Data" project, where they exchanged postcards with hand-drawn visualizations for a year.*

-***

-### PHOTO GUIDELINES
-To ensure the photo of your piece looks its best, use these guidelines:

-* Use a neutral background or one that nicely compliments your piece (of course, you can also break this rule and use a background that contextualizes your data!)
-* Even lighting; natural light works great for this, especially a cloudy day
-* Set exposure and focus manually, if your phone allows
-* Take a few images and pick the best one

 ***